deltaryz/sharez/README.md

 ![sharez](logo.png)

+Finally.
 Your desktop recording prayers have been answered.

 This is a [ShareX](https://getsharex.com/)-inspired video recording utility for Linux/X11, engineered for ease-of-use and convenience.